Ugochukwuodinaka/US-Births-Analysis/README.md

 ## Project Overview

 ### Introduction:
-This is an analysis on Births in the US by year, state, and education level of the mother: 2016-2021.
-This project aims to analyze the trends and patterns of births in the United States from 2016 to 2021, focusing on the demographic variables of the mother's education level, age, geographical location (state), birth rates, and temporal changes over the specified period.
-By exploring these dimensions, the project seeks to provide insights into potential correlations, disparities, and implications for public health policies and interventions.
+Analysis: Births in the US by Year, State and Education Level of the Mother: 2016-2021 The present project aims to conduct a trend analysis of births in the United States from 2016 to 2021 with regard to variability: mother's educational level, age, geographic location at the state level, birth rates, and changes over a specified period of time.It is in these dimensions that this project seeks to make a contribution through its possible correlations, disparities, and implications for public health policies and interventions.

 ### Objectives:
 - Examine variations in birth rates across different states over the specified period by looking at the top 10 states by number of births.